zooko/smalloc/README.md

 # smalloc -- a simple memory allocator

-`smalloc` ("Simple Memory ALLOCator") is a new memory allocator, suitable (I hope) as a drop-in replacement for the glibc built-in memory allocator, `jemalloc`, `mimalloc`, etc.
+`smalloc` is a new memory allocator, suitable (I hope) as a drop-in replacement for the glibc built-in memory allocator, `dlmalloc`, `jemalloc`, `mimalloc`, `snmalloc`, etc.

-I would *like* to say that it exhibits good performance properties compared to those others, but I haven't actually implemented and tested it yet, so I'll have to limit myself to saying it is simple. 😂
+I would *like* to say that it exhibits good performance properties compared to those others, but I haven't actually implemented and tested it yet, so I'll have to limit myself to saying it is simple.

-Or... at least I can claim that it is simpler than the others! 😂😂
+Or... at least I can claim that it is simpler than the others!

+A note on naming: One thing I've learned from decades of software engineering is that "Simplicity is in the eye of the beholder.".
+If the design described in this document makes sense to you, then great!
+For you, the "s" in `smalloc` stands for "simple".
+If this design is confusing -- no worries!
+For you, the "s" in `smalloc` stands for "sparse". :-)

 # How it works